 And where specifically in God's Word do I turn?
-To which of the sixty-six God-inspired books that make up the Bible do I look as I seek to minister help and hope to burdened souls?
+To which of the sixty-six Godinspired books that make up the Bible do I look as I seek to minister help and hope to burdened souls?
 One book stands out by far.
 There's a well-worn path to the Psalms.

 I love the Psalms.
-My hunch is you do too.
+You probably do too.
 The Psalter records for us the prayers of real people facing real challenges in the real world.

-The word 'Psalms' comes from a Greek word in the Septuagint meaning "a song sung to the accompaniment of a plucked instrument."
-The Book of Psalms was Israel 's songbook.
+The word 'Psalms' comes from a Greek word in the Septuagint meaning "a song sung to the accompaniment of a plucked instrument."3 The Book of Psalms was Israel's songbook.
 In the Hebrew Bible the title is tehillim (meaning 'praises').
 The Psalms are "take home" theology.
 Rather than giving new information about God, the psalmist shows theology in action.
 The psalms are poetic so they're singable and memorable.

-By the way, there are three good guidelines for church music today-our songs should be theological, singable, and memorable.
-We need songs that are rich in theology-if you wouldn't preach it, you shouldn't sing it.
-We also need songs that are singable-they're not meant to entertain us but are to enable us to express ourselves rightly to God.
+There are three good guidelines for corporate worship music in any day.
+Our songs should be theological, singable, and memorable.
+We need songs that are rich in theology-if the message shouldn't be preached, it shouldn't be sung.
+We also need songs that are singable-church music isn't meant to entertain us but to help us express ourselves rightly to God.
 And they should be memorable, again, serving as "take home theology" for the people of God.